 - 1 teaspoon pure vanilla extract

-- optional: 3 Tablespoons oats and coconut sugar for sprinkling
+- optional: 3 Tablespoons oats and/or coconut sugar for sprinkling

 - Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or use cupcake liners.
-This recipe makes 15 muffins, so prepare a second muffin pan with 3 liners.
+This recipe makes 15 muffins, so prepare a second muffin pan with 3 liners or bake in batches.

 - Whisk the flour, oats, cinnamon, baking soda, baking powder, and salt together in a large bowl until combined.
 Set aside.
 In a medium bowl or in the bowl of your stand mixer, mash the bananas.
 Then whisk in the eggs, oil, maple syrup, milk, and vanilla together until combined.
 Pour the wet ingredients into the dry ingredients, stir a few times, then add the nuts.
 Fold everything together gently just until combined and no flour pockets remain.